 - Trademark lookup

-The number that is assigned to a trademark application (also referred to a TMO number, meaning Trademarks Office number).
+The number that is assigned to a trademark application.

-This is the number that is assigned to a trademark when it becomes registered.
-The number is preceded by an abbreviation of the name of the act under which it was registered (ATM for an Act Pertaining to Trademarks, TMDA for Trade Mark and Design Act, UCA for Unfair Competition Act, NFLD for Newfoundland Act, and TMA for Trade-marks Act).
-But, when you use this database, only the number is needed.
+The number assigned to a trademark when it becomes registered.
+The number is preceded by an abbreviation of the name of the act under which it was registered (ATM for an Act Pertaining to Trademarks, TMDA for Trade Mark and Design Act, UCA for Unfair Competition Act, NFLD for Newfoundland Act, and TMA for Trademarks Act).
+When you use this database only the number is needed.
 If several trademarks have the same registration number but are registered under different acts, the list that the database generates will give you all the trademarks that have that number.

 Current owner name